alexkatz/react-tiny-popover/README.md

 After attaching `popoverRef` and `childRef` to the DOM, you can fire `positionPopover` at any time to update your popover's position.

 This is a bit more advanced, but play around and see what you can come up with!
 Feel free to examine the internal Popover component to see how the hook is used there.

+## Small Breaking Change in 8.1

+Prior to 8.1, the two DOM elements generated via React Portal by `react-tiny-popover` were given the ids `react-tiny-popover-container` and `react-tiny-popover-scout`.
+In 8.1 and above, both `react-tiny-popover-container` and `react-tiny-popover-scout` are now assigned as class names.
+This solves the issue of multiple DOM elements sharing the same id if you have more than one popover open at once.

+If you select for `react-tiny-popover-container` or `react-tiny-popover-scout` by id in your code, you'll have to select via class name instead.

 ## Migrating to 8.0